Skip to content

 Your Website and Social Media Presence

-Your website serves as your digital storefront, whilst social media platforms act as your brand ambassadors.
-A disconnect between these channels confuses potential customers and weakens your professional credibility.
+Your website is your digital storefront.
+Social media platforms act as your brand ambassadors.
+A disconnect between them confuses customers and weakens your credibility.

-Ensure your colour palette, fonts, logo placement, and imagery style remain consistent across platforms.
-If your restaurant website features warm, rustic photography, your Instagram shouldn't suddenly shift to stark, minimalist images—unless that contrast serves a specific strategic purpose.
+Keep your colour palette, fonts, logo placement, and imagery style consistent across platforms.
+If your restaurant website uses warm, rustic photography, your Instagram shouldn't suddenly switch to stark, minimalist images.
+The exception is when that contrast serves a clear strategic purpose.

 Email Marketing and Digital Communications

-Email marketing remains one of the highest ROI digital channels, particularly for hospitality and retail businesses.
-Your email templates should seamlessly align with your website design and social media aesthetic.
-Use the same colour schemes, maintain consistent typography, and ensure your tone of voice matches your other communications.
+Email marketing remains one of the highest ROI digital channels, especially for hospitality and retail businesses.
+Your email templates should match your website design and social media look.
+Use the same colour schemes.
+Keep typography consistent.
+Make sure your tone of voice matches your other communications.

 Online Advertising and Paid Content

-When running Google Ads or Facebook advertising campaigns, consistency becomes even more crucial.
-A potential customer clicking through from an advert expects to land on a website that feels connected to what they've just seen.
-Jarring inconsistencies between your ads and landing pages can increase bounce rates and waste your advertising spend.
+When you run Google Ads or Facebook campaigns, consistency matters even more.
+A customer who clicks an advert expects a website that feels connected to what they just saw.
+Jarring gaps between your ads and landing pages push up bounce rates and waste your ad spend.

 Building Your Brand Guidelines for Digital Success